Skip to content

 }

-Since you don’t pay for the failed requests, you can only then retry the request with the same parameters, but with the proxy that bypasses CAPTCHAs.
+Since you don’t pay for the failed requests, you can then retry the request with the same parameters and your proxy, but only when this is allowed for the target website.
+For a full error-by-error retry matrix and a code example, see when to retry with a proxy.

 Any questions?